Dighton-Rehoboth Regional High School: Incidents

-Live Ammunition
+Live ammunition

-On June 8th, 2022 a student found live ammunition inside the men's student bathroom.
+On June 8, 2022, a student found live ammunition inside the men's student bathroom.
 The school went into lockdown shortly after the discovery.
-The school was searched and it was declared that there was no credible threat.
+The school was searched, and it was declared that there was no credible threat.
+Roughly two minutes later, a faulty smoke detector sounded off the fire alarm and all students were safely evacuated from the building.
+A day earlier, graffiti with a threatening message was found in that same bathroom.